All posts

 Per the updated IRS guidance on cryptocurrency taxation, donating cryptocurrency to a charity will not trigger a capital gain or loss.

-If you are donating a crypto asset which you have held for more than one year, you are eligible for a deduction equal to the fair market value of the asset at the date of the donation.
+If you are donating a crypto asset that you have held for more than one year, you are eligible for a deduction equal to the fair market value of the asset at the date of the donation.
 If you have held the asset for one year or less, you are still eligible for a deduction.
 However, it will be the lesser of the fair market value of the asset at the time of the donation and the cost basis of the asset.

 Appreciated cryptocurrency can be donated via a platform like Endaoment, which takes in crypto, converts to fiat, and delivers it to any 501(c)(3) nonprofit in good standing.
 Endaoment accepts over 1,000 tokens and issues a donation receipt upon receiving the asset.
 They offer direct donations or donor-advised funds (individual charitable checking accounts) for donors looking to streamline their giving.